nlp-tlp/puggle/README.md

 -   Enable the connection between structured data (csv) and those annotations
 -   Provide functionality to easily load the structured data + annotations into a Neo4j graph

 We do not include any code for actually running machine learning models here.
-Puggle is purely designed for loading the results of such models into Python-based classes and then easily importing the data into Neo4j.
+Puggle is purely designed for loading the results of such models into Python-based classes, (optionally) manipulating that data, and then easily importing the data into Neo4j.

 <p align="center">:blue_book: :green_book: :orange_book: <strong>Full README and code documentation available on <a href="https://puggle.readthedocs.io/en/latest/">ReadtheDocs</a>.</strong> :orange_book: :green_book: :blue_book:</p>